The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Prophet Eyes: When using his powers, his eyes would turn either this or Red Eyes, Take Warning.

 - Reformed, but Rejected: Since he's returned from the future.
-However, as of 2017 he has returned to working with the X-men with no evidence of mistrust or resentment.
-It is possible his actions regarding Hope most likely have been erased thanks to a certain cosmic rest.
+However, as of 2017, he has returned to working with the X-men with no evidence of mistrust or resentment.
+It is possible his actions regarding Hope most likely have been erased thanks to a certain cosmic reset.

 - Scary Black Man: After he turned into a baby-hunting villain in the 2000s Cable series.
 His artificial left arm doesn't seem to help either.